techatspree/maven-latex-plugin/README.md

-The '**LaTeX builder**' is designed to build artifacts for all source documents at once searching in a specified folder for the tex-files and related as bib-files and graphic files.
+The '**LaTeX builder**' is designed to build artifacts for all source documents at once searching in a specified folder for the `tex`-files and related as bib-files and graphic files.

 This is appropriate for deployment